May 5, 2026

 Sign the Petition: Tell media leaders to stop blocking the Internet Archive →

-Most of us don’t know a damn thing about what we do, except for what we’ve learned to justify our position.
-This is the reason why tech bro culture is so insidious.
-They have to perpetuate this idea that we are not improvising based on a select set of skills we’ve managed to develop over the course of our careers, which is horrible.
-Luckily I have only worked for great teams.
-I love them.
+What they never realize is not all motion is good motion and they would understand that if they had real motion.
 Right, so I’m back to rocket league.
 There is this feeling of being creative that keeps me coming back.
 That's how I hear pros describe the game.
-When everything is even and flow begins, the game becomes about being creative.
+When flow begins the game becomes about being creative.
 How we set each other up to win given what we have is a creative exercise that should be fun.
-With the current state of SWE, it's hard to be creative when you got people quite literally stumbling over Elon‘s cock to suck his nipples to get in with his Young white Mormon meme lords who code.
+With the current state of SWE, it's hard to be creative when people quite literally stumble over Elon‘s cock to suckle him direct from tit and get in with his young white Mormon meme lords who code.
 I want daddy.
 I want mommy.
 I want my daddy and my mommy to be present in my life.
 I really love my daddy and my mommy.
-I wish that I could suckle mommy while daddy secures meat to eat and I don’t have to worry about anything because mommy and daddy are taking care of me, but that’s delulu.
+I wish that I could suckle mommy while daddy secures meat to eat and I didn't have to worry about anything because mommy and daddy are taking care of me, but that is delulu.
 It rejects the gift we have been given to create new ways of existing.
 As an old friend said, past food, shelter, and water, creativity becomes our greatest impulse.

-And so as we have problems with rocket league, we have problems with software engineering.
-How can our creative impulses be directed through this medium without giving in to the toxic reactionary culture that's a part of this game?
-Our biggest unknown is AI.
-In RL a new update kicked bots after damn near ruining the creative collaboration that is tilting your tm8 we call Rocket League.
-But in our jobs, AI adoption is ramping up.
-As a profession that’s been around for almost 80 years it’s hard to say what we should and shouldn’t do but they paying out here.
+In software, AI adoption is ramping up.
+As a profession that has been around for 80 years it’s hard to say what we should and shouldn’t do but they paying out here.
 They paying a lot.
 And Claude really is my copilot 😭 The shame I feel is unbounded.
 But I know software elitist culture.
 Our forefathers had to consider you know the actual memory buffer sizes and whether or not you know a memory register was big endian little endian.
 You think they don’t look at all of us with the same disdain some god tier web dev looks at me when Claude commits a contribution to my RAW conversion library?
 You think they don’t hate us!?
 You think I don’t hate myself for not knowing what register I’m writing to!??
 You think I don’t get why C and Rust engineers are the superior engineer???????
 I do!!!
 The same way that I understand why grand champs and super sonic legends look down on me like I am a child.
 They are the best and I’ll never be that good.
-Being the best means they set the meta.
-We have to work with their abstractions because they built the said meta.
-I got shit to do so I'm not about to hack an interpreter for knowledge .
-Most of us will not finish The Art of Computer Programming Volume 1 by Donald J Knuth.
+Being the best means they set the meta (no relation).
+We have to work with their abstractions because they built the meta.
+I got shit to do so I'm not about to hack an interpreter for knowledge.
+Most of us (read me) will not finish The Art of Computer Programming Volume 1 by Donald J Knuth.

 When James Bogg's considered the productive creativity of factories in The American Revolution (1963) he said: "The creative work of production is being done by the research engineers, the program planners, the scientists, the electronic experts… What they are creating is a mode of production which, as long as the present system continues, excludes more and more people from playing any productive role in society.
 (Pages From a Black Radical's Notebook, Bogg's, James, pg.
 112)"

-Back to AI.
-As an average engineer my experience has been that it’s hard to grow my career because many people don’t know what they’re doing and I don’t mean to say that they’re not good at what they’re doing.
-I’m trying to tell you they don’t know how to grow another engineer, some people don’t have communication skills, others don’t really care, and sometimes, you know, you can just coast and you don’t have to worry about growing.
-Being effective where you are is good enough, noble even.
-Good ground for mastery of this improvisational craft.
-And so what AI can do, in my opinion, is address the gaps between what you’re able to conceive and what you’re able to do.
 "Technical principles alone are insufficient to determine the design of actual devices(The Limits of Technical Rationality, Feenberg, Andrew, pg 79)" in the words of Andrew Feenberg.
 If the various technical solutions to a problem have different effects on the distribution of power and wealth, then the choice between them is political and the political implications of that choice will be embodied in some sense in the technology.
 If you’re not able to imagine a unique play in rocket league you probably won’t be able to create it.
 Using our creative imagination could enhance our creative capability.
 It does even.

 In Exploring Technology & Philosophy with Feenberg, he gives a negative example of how conceptual structure emerges from a physical design.
 The Southern State Parkway bridges were too low for buses which in effect kept Black people out.
 Nobody wrote that in a requirement doc.
 The design just happened to have that effect.
 Very imaginative if you're into racism.
 The engineers probably weren't thinking about buses at all.
 That's the thing about exclusion baked into design.
 It doesn't need intent.
 It just needs the right people not being in the room when the decisions get made.
 Which is exactly where we are with the systems being built right now.

 Where is this invisible gap between the things we can imagine and the things we can do in software?
-If what we imagine is tied to the use of a technological tool then we not driven by the technology itself.
-We are driven by our associations with technology.
+If what we imagine is tied to the use of a technological tool, how do we resist being driven by the technology itself.
+How do we resist having our cultural identity uprooted?
 Unfortunate it is that we have "market forces" which abstract our identities and subjugate them through our labor, our lives becoming captured by oligarchs and their spawn.
 We have no purpose.
-This METR finding Denis Stetskov cites finds developers using AI took 19% longer on real-world tasks while predicting they'd be 24% faster.
-The gap between perception and reality was 43 percentage points.
-That's not productivity my guy.
-What is it they want to speed up you think?
-Is it...Our Jobs????

 Forgive me ahead of time for placing two quotes back to back plzzz 🙏 but i feel Boggs is prescient in diagnosing the modern labor condition.
 He says: